 For the NHS website to publish your review you will need to be either logged in to your NHS website account or provide a valid email address where we can contact you.
-When you submit your comment, we will also see your IP address.
+When you submit your review, we will also see your IP address.
 These details are kept confidential and will be used by NHS staff and the moderation service provider to process your submission.
 The NHS website uses your email address to contact you:

 - to let you know your review has been published, or if it has breached this policy

 - if we need to clarify an aspect of your review

 - if your review gives us cause for concern about your wellbeing or that of someone else.
 We may send you information about how to access appropriate support

 The NHS website will only use your details for the purposes of dealing with your enquiry, training, quality monitoring or evaluating the services we provide.
 We will not pass on your details to anyone else without your express permission except in exceptional circumstances.
 Examples of this might include anyone reporting serious self-harm or posing a threat to others, or children contacting us and sharing serious issues.

 Whether you are speaking for yourself, a friend or a family member, do not name the individuals you are talking about.
-If you're making a comment on another person's behalf, it is best to talk of "my husband" or "my uncle" and so on to help protect their privacy.
+If you're leaving a review on another person's behalf, it is best to talk of "my husband" or "my uncle" and so on to help protect their privacy.

 To help protect your privacy, any information you contribute that reveals personal information, such as names, phone numbers, email addresses, Twitter handles, addresses and so on will be removed.
 Any posts attempting to use the site to exchange personal information or arrange meetings with another user will not be published.